Redshift Access Pattern

 Content Summary: This page describes the Native Redshift access pattern, through which Immuta applies policies directly in Redshift.

-For installation instructions, see Add a Native Integration.
+For installation instructions, see the installation guide.

 With the Native Redshift access pattern, Immuta applies policies directly in Redshift.
 This allows data analysts to query their data natively with Redshift views instead of going through the Immuta Query Engine and have per-user policies dynamically applied at query time.
 Users can configure multiple native Redshift integrations in a single instance of Immuta.